On the hunt for vegan-friendly school shoes? We’re here to help you narrow down your search.

+If the shoes aren’t labelled vegan, you also need to check that the retailer doesn’t use glue derived from animal products.
+Some glue is still made by boiling animal tissue or bones.
 If you’re in any doubt, you can always check directly with the retailer who will be able to tell you whether it uses animal-derived glue.

 If you’re concerned about the environmental impact of non-leather options, head to your local charity shop to see if it stocks any vegan-friendly shoes.
 You can grab yourself a bargain as well as helping to reduce waste and animal cruelty.

-PAGE UPDATED DECEMBER 2020
+PAGE UPDATED SEPTEMBER 2021